Zeanon/ComputerCraft/EnergyCoreOverview/README.md

 just connect the energy cores to the computer and add a screen
 <br>make sure, that there are no other monitors belonging to another computer connected to the same network or the autodetection of the different items will not work properly
 <br>the items displayed on the screen will adjust depending on the height of the screen
-<br>if you add another screen or reactor, just reboot the system to make the computer detect it
+<br>if you add another screen or core, just reboot the system to make the computer detect it
 ## Installation
 pastebin URL of install script: https://pastebin.com/uAG74E88
 <br>use <code>pastebin get uAG74E88 install</code> and then run install